alisay/T3A2-A/README.md

-# T3A2-A - MERN Application
+# T3A2-A - MERN Application (Part A)
+A group project between Alisa Blakeney and Tom Dunstan

 ## R1.
 Description of your website, including:
 - Purpose